0x4447/0x4447-cli-node-cucumber/README.md

 Locally, since projects sometimes end up with dozens of environment variables, we use [foreman](https://www.npmjs.com/package/foreman) to load the local environment variables from the `.env` file.

 We created this tiny app to automatically generate the `.env` file from the `app.json` file.
-At the same time, we ensured that the file wouldn't exceed the 80 char ruler mark.
+At the same time, we ensured that the file wouldn't exceed the 80-character ruler mark.

 In addition, if your `app.json` file uses default values, Cucumber automatically populates the variables with the right set of auto-generated data.
 Anything else requires that you manually add the information.